lexicHQ/docs/channel.md

 ![](./webchat-configure.png)

-Next, follow the instructions to copy and paste the web chat module to your site:
+Next, follow the instructions to copy and paste the webchat module to your site:

 ![](./webchat-installation.png)